 These treatments for PTSD and acupuncture have been very successful.
 Patients report stress reduction, improved mental clarity, improved energy, enhanced performance, better sleep, fewer bad dreams and headaches, less anxiety and depression, reduced anger and pain, improved general health and better relationships.

 Of course, if you or your loved prefers a private environment, you can contact us for an appointment.
-We have trained providers in using the NADA protocol for PTSD.
+We have trained providers in using the NADA protocol for PTSD and acupuncture.

 What Can You Do to Help Veterans with PTSD?